ericauld/cutlass/media/docs/gemm_api_3x.md

 operations that copy and perform MMA on tiles.

 Different units of parallelism (e.g., threads, warps, or thread blocks) in a Collective might have different roles.

+EA: Wait, a collective can span multiple thread blocks?
+Now I really don't understand.

 For example, in "warp-specialized" algorithms, some warps may be responsible for copying data, while others may be responsible for computation.
 Nevertheless, the different units of parallelism still need to share data and coordinate access to the shared data.
 For example, the producer warps in a warp-specialized algorithm that copy input matrix tiles into shared memory need to let the consumer MMA warp(s) know that their MMA inputs are ready.
 We contrast this with the `kernel::` layer API, which schedules the collectives over *independent* tiles in the grid.

-EA: OK, I think I get this now.
-But where does a CTA enter the picture?
+EA: OK, so "a kernel layer policy sees workers as having no data dependencies"
+    is an important thing

 The Collective API includes both the "mainloop" of matrix multiply-accumulate, and the epilogue.
 This API is the composition point for optimizations such as mainloop fusions and epilogue fusions.

+EA: What are some examples of these?

-It is responsible for implementing the `k_tile` loop in the above triply nested loop pseudocode.
+It is responsible for implementing theIt is responsible for implementing the `k_tile` loop in the above triply nested loop pseudocode.

 ### Collective Mainloops